minio/warp/README.md

 The saved data can be re-evaluated by running `warp analyze (filename)`.

+It is possible to merge analyses from concurrent runs using the `warp merge file1 file2 ...`.
+This will combine the data as if it was run on the same client.
+Only the time segments that was actually overlapping will be considered.
+This is based on the absolute time of each recording, so be sure that clocks are reasonably synchronized.

 ## Analysis data

 All analysis will be done on a reduced part of the full data.